hashgraph/hedera-services/platform-sdk/docs/core/tipset-algorithm.md

 # Tipset Advancement Score

-A tipset advancement score between two tipsets X and Y is defined as the number of entries in tipset Y that are strictly greater than the corresponding entry in tipset X.
+A tipset advancement score between two tipsets `X` and `Y` is defined as the number of entries in tipset `Y` that are strictly greater than the corresponding entry in tipset `X`.

 ```
 Example